seleniumbase/SeleniumBase/README.md

 * If you use [HipChat](https://www.hipchat.com/), you can easily have your Jenkins jobs display results there by using the [Jenkins HipChat Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HipChat+Plugin).
 Another way is by using the hipchat_reporting plugin, which is included with this test framework.

-* Be sure to tell SeleniumSpot to use these added features when you set them up.
+* Be sure to tell SeleniumBase to use these added features when you set them up.
 That's easy to do.
 You would be running tests like this:

 ```bash
 nosetests [YOUR_TEST_FILE].py --browser=chrome --with-selenium --with-testing_base --with-basic_test_info --with-page_source --with-screen_shots --with-db_reporting --with-s3_logging -s